pdcawley/bofh.org.uk/content/post/baking-with-emacs.md

 But... learn to program, and a whole other vista of possibility opens up to you.
 With good programmable tooling you're only really limited by your skill and understanding.
 Instead of accommodating yourself to your software, you can accommodate your software to you, and make the right functionality trade-offs for you.
 There's a brilliant commercial piece of music looping sofware I use that could be massively more brilliant if there were a way of picking up the tempo automatically from the first recorded loop - it would free me from having to sing to a click and generally make the whole process easier.
 The developers have other (understandable) priorities, like porting the app to windows.
 And they're not wrong to do so.
 There were folk clamoring for a windows version, and if a developer isn't making money from a commercial application, then development will stop.
 I'm definitely not complaining, the feature is not so dramatically necessary that I'm prepared to spend the time learning how to do real time music programming in order to implement it, but if I want software to dance to _my_ tune then doing it myself is the only way.

 So... choose tools that let you program them.
 I choose emacs and PostgreSQL, you might choose vim and SQLite or Atom and a NoSQL database, or you might just live in your Smalltalk image.
 Once you start to see your computing environment as truly soft and malleable, you can do amazing things, assisted by a computer that is truly _yours_.

-[^fn:1]: with a certain amount of handwaving to deal with the fact that a starter is strictly made with flour, water and starter.
-[^fn:2]: A few bakes went a little weird before I finally got things sorted.
-[^fn:3]: And several of you seem to be, so I wrote [another post](/2019/03/04/recursive-sql-recipes/) with a bit more detail and some sample code.
-[^fn:4]: Org-mode is an amazing emacs package that's a sort of outliner/task manager/publishing tool/spreadsheet/diary/literate programming environment.
-It's bewilderingly capable, and is probably the primary driver of the emacs renaissance as people are coming to the editor for org-mode, and porting the rest of their environment - hence the rise of `evil-mode`, the emacs vim emulation layer.